Rain Will Return After Brief Dry Stretch: 5-Day Forecast

 Areas of rain will expand northward starting overnight Tuesday through Wednesday, May 28.
 While there could be afternoon thunderstorms on Wednesday farther south, areas farther north will likely not see steady rain until the evening.

-But there will be a chance of showers each day through the end of the week on Saturday, May 31.
+There will be a chance of showers each day through the end of the week, including Saturday, May 31.
 It will be mostly cloudy Thursday, May 29 with partly cloudy skies on Friday, May 30, and just a chance for showers.

 "If that storm is well-organized, it may just rain for eight to 12 hours from the central Appalachians and the mid-Atlantic to New England."